Colposcopy

 Before undergoing cervical colposcopy, patients should pay attention to certain precautions to ensure accuracy and safety.
 Common precautions include:

-• Inform the doctor of any allergies or other health issues before the procedure
+• Inform the doctor of any allergies or other health issues prior to the procedure

-• Avoid using vaginal medications or other substances that may affect the results prior to the examination
+• Avoid using vaginal medications or substances that may affect the results before the examination

 • Refrain from sexual activity or using vaginal medications until advised by the doctor after the procedure

 Furthermore, cervical colposcopy is not suitable for everyone.
-Certain conditions may constitute contraindications, such as:
+Certain conditions may require contraindication, such as:

 • During pregnancy